danking/hail-cloud-docs/how-to-cloud.md

 computer in a secure, isolated manner.
 In the cloud, you usually pay a flat per-second, per-core rate.

+A virtual machine is also called a "machine" or a "node".
+Virtual machines contain one or more CPU cores variably called "cores" or "CPUs" or "CPU cores".

 Bucket storage stores files independently of any virtual machine.
 In general, a file is identified by a bucket name and a unique key.
 Google Cloud Storage (GCS, also known as GS or by its URI scheme `gs://`), is more flexible: a file is